29 Nov Snowy Egret Story | Nov. 2016

 This photo of a Snowy Egret was a gift.

-Now, after four hours, I was walking back to the parking lot, which is about a mile from the spillway.
+Now, four hours later, I was walking back to the parking lot, which is about a mile from the spillway.

 And my legs hurt.

 I had just started a yoga program, and the instructor told me this pain was a sign of healing.
-While she seemed delighted with my progress, I found the pain to be more than inconvenient.
-(My legs really hurt.)
+While she seemed delighted with my progress, I found it difficult to understand why healing had to be painful.

 So I’m limping along on the sandy path, stopping every hundred yards to rest and let the pain subside.